Ultimationzzz/MeowLL/README.md

 This utility was mainly designed to work with MikoVerse but it may work with other VR applications created in Unreal Engine too.

-The sofware will work under windows - feel free to clone the repository and port to linux
+The software will work under windows - feel free to clone the repository and port to linux

 ### Requirements
 .Net Framework 4.7 or above is required to run / build the project and can be downloaded from